php-fig/fig-standards/proposed/http.md

-In order to accommodate headers with multiple values yet still provide the convenience of working with headers as strings, all header values are implemented using `HeaderValuesInterface` objects.
-Any object implementing `HeaderValuesInterface` can be used as an array or cast to a string.
+In order to accommodate headers with multiple values yet still provide the convenience of working with headers as strings, all header values are implemented using `HeaderFieldValuesInterface` objects.
+Any object implementing `HeaderFieldValuesInterface` can be used as an array or cast to a string.
 When a header containing multiple values is cast to a string, the values will be concatenated using a comma separator.